Helena Třeštíková

 Helena Třeštíková (born 22 June 1949) is a Czech documentary film director.
-She became known for making “time-lapse” long-term observational documentary films that won many awards.
+She became known for making "time-lapse" long-term observational documentary films that won many awards.
 She briefly served as the Minister of Culture of the Czech Republic.
-From 2017, she is also a university teacher.
+Since 2017, she also has been a university teacher.

 Early life and education

 Helena Třeštíková was born Böhmová on 22 June 1949 in Prague.
 She grew up in a house at Wenceslas Square.
 She graduated from the high school in 1968, at the time of the Prague Spring.
 In summer 1968, she went to West Germany to work as an au-pair, to get praxis necessary to get accepted to the Film and TV School of the Academy of Performing Arts in Prague (FAMU).
 In 1969, she visited Paris, which motivated her to become a film director.